 13.3.
 Non-sampling error

-Common units proportion: this survey does not combine data (do not use units) from two or more data sources (eg. administrative and statistical data).
+Common units proportion: STI survey does not combine data (do not use units) from two or more data sources (eg. administrative and statistical data).
 The data are obtained based only on the conducted quarterly statistical surveys.

 Measurement error: Measurement errors may occur during the filling in questionnaire by the reporting units and also during the data entry into the SPPI - IT application by the data entry operators in the statistical institutions in BiH.
 The first data validation, so-called visual data validation, is performed during the collecting questionnaire from the reporting units (uncompleted data, illegible data, etc.).
 After entering collected data from the questionnaires into the SPPI IT application, database with raw data is created.
 Afterwards micro-data is automatically validated at the enterprise level, trough previously established logical controls.
 Primary data validation is performed by the Entity Institutes for Statistics – FIS and RSIS, while for the territory of the Brčko District of BiH, the control is performed by the Branch office of the BHAS.
 Additional controls are only possible at the aggregated level at which the entity Institutes submits their respective data to the Agency for Statistics of BiH.

-Unit non-response rate: The total non-response rate is approx. 2.5%.
+Unit non-response rate: The total non-response rate is approx. 2.7%.
 Variable non-response rate: variable non response is not recorded.
 In case of unit non-response, the following imputation methods are used: based on data from the previous month, the same month of the previous year or based on data on the turnover of the most similar units (same strata).
 In case of non-respons for individual items, the reporting units are contacted by phone, until the requested information is obtained.
-Further verification of the submitted data is performed by applying logical and mathematical controls during and after entering data into the STS IT application
+Further verification of the submitted data is performed by applying logical and mathematical controls during and after entering data into the STS IT application.

 14.1.
 Timeliness

 Data collection is done on quarterly basis.
 Reporting units have deadline 15 days after the end of the quarter for submitting data for the previous (reference) quarter.
 Eventually, few more days are available for re-calling of reporting units, which did not delivered the report in order to get the data for all reporting units.
 Deadline for data publishing is in average 55 days after the end of referent quarter (t+55) for the level of BiH for the Preliminary results.
-Preliminary results shall become final on the date of publication of the press release for the next quarter
+Preliminary results shall become final on the date of publication of the press release for the next quarter.

 14.2.
 Punctuality